LandonSchropp/dotfiles/readme.md

 brew install rbenv ruby-build
 ```

 OS X ships with an old version of Ruby.
 You'll want the latest stable one.
-Check the official [Ruby language website](https://www.ruby-lang.org/en/downloads/) to see what it might be.
+Check the official [Ruby language website](https://www.ruby-lang.org/en/downloads/) to see what it is.
 To install Ruby, run:

 ```
 rbenv install <version>